Hardman Olympic Dingle

 Any points of note?

 As you are all aware this is an incredibly stunning cycle route.
-Even though we are using it early in the morning please be aware that there will be other traffic on the road.
+Even though we are using it later in the day please be aware that there will be other traffic on the road.
 You will also pass through a couple of villages, Dunquin at approx. 16kms and Ballyferriter at 21kms, on the cycle where life will continue as normal, almost as if there was no triathlon.
 We will have stewards here to remind you to take care but it is your responsibility to ensure that you watch out for traffic in the villages.

 There will be a water station at transition that you can avail of after both the swim and the bike.
 There will also be a water stop on the run at approximately 5.5kms.